-Postpartum anxiety more common than depressionMarch 4th, 2013 in Pediatrics /
+Postpartum anxiety more common than depressionMarch 4, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Postpartum anxiety is more common than depression in the days and months following delivery, and is associated with adverse maternal heath outcomes and reduced duration of breastfeeding, according to a study published online March 4 in Pediatrics.